 If Steve Rogers is the American Super Soldier then Wilhelm Lohmer is his exact opposite.
 Like Rogers, Lohmer was also a frail American born boy but his allegiance was with Hitler and the Nazis.
 When Germans created their own Super Serum, Lohmer was the first in line, thus creating Master Man.
 Master Man’s abilities rivaled that of Captain America’s but the powers turned out to only be temporary.
 All for the best really, because who can take a super villain named Master Man anyway?
 Why he wasn’t named Captain Nazi or something is beyond me.

 Of all the underrated villains in Cap’s rogue gallery, Tony Masters (aka Taskmaster) has to be the baddest of the bunch.
-Injecting himself with the steroid that unlocks the brain’s true potential, Masters developed the power of super human muscle memory.
-If he sees it, he remembers how to do it.
+At a young age, Masters discovered that he possessed photographic reflexes–the power of super human muscle memory.
+If he sees someone perform a physical move, he instantaneously learns how to do it as well.
 Once he has memorized his opponent’s moves, he then has the ability to predict their next move.
 Over the last few years, Marvel has pushed Taskmaster to the forefront but I think an appearance in the next Cap movie should push him over the edge in popularity.

 By all accounts, Batroc should not be taken seriously.
 One look at the mustache, goofy costume, and stereotypical French accent should tell you why.
 Yet, something about this character really appeals to me.
 Maybe it is because he is bounces around like a Parkour enthusiast or maybe it is his sense of humor.
 Either way, I would love to see more Batroc in the future and Marvel writers agree.
 He was in the pages of Captain America not too long ago, holding his own against the Star Spangled Avenger.
 This guy is just waiting for his moment in the sun.